 Human immunodeficiency virus depletes CD4+ lymphocytes, also known as T-helper cells, leading to OIs.
 In acute HIV infection, CD4+ cells decline sharply, generally followed by a modest rebound, as HIV replication is brought under partial control.
 Over time, viremia rises, CD4+ cells are gradually depleted, and acquired immunodeficiency syndrome (AIDS) develops.

 The tempo for progression to AIDS has great individual variability.
 Illnesses such as seborrheic dermatitis, cutaneous zoster, bacterial pneumonia, and cytopenias, while not specific to HIV, occur with increased frequency in patients with waning CD4+ cells and may be a clue to undiagnosed HIV.

 Admission of the patient with CD4+ count >500 cells/mm3, suppressed viral load, and admission for a non–HIV-related reason does not necessarily require infectious diseases consultation.
-By contrast, newly diagnosed HIV, acute opportunistic infections, undifferentiated illness in patients with more advanced HIV, or possible modification of ART warrant review by a ...
+By contrast, newly diagnosed HIV, acute opportunistic infections, undifferentiated illness in patients with more advanced HIV, or possible modification of ART warrant ...